 Clearly communicating progress on tasks in Asana and hiccups along the way helps us all improve processes down the road.

 Begin work on your tasks as soon as possible.
 Waiting to work on writing content until the day before a deadline will not provide enough time if issues arise, which puts the Content team in a bind.

 Give learners real-world context so they can visualize the problems they can solve in their real lives.
 Research suggests context serves as an anchor in our long-term memory.
 For example: “We’ve all participated in surveys before, but have you ever tried to analyze the results?
 Surveys are used in almost every industry as a way to get targeted, qualitative data from respondents.
 They can range from ‘Rate this call’ to in-depth product surveys.
 Now, let’s talk about what you can DO with this survey data.”

 Write your lightbulb moments down as they come to you.

-Across a week/working on other projects, I’d often have great ideas for my DataCamp course.
-When I started writing these down, and they weren’t getting lost, everything got better.
+Across a week/working on other projects, you may often have great ideas for your DataCamp course.

 We're here to help

 Curriculum Managers and Content Developers each work with between 15 - 20 instructors at the same time, so it’s vitally important that the process is a fun one for the instructor and for us at DataCamp.

 We encourage you to not be a perfectionist but work hard to produce the best content you can.
 We’ll provide you with guidance, and we want to see your best work, but please keep in mind that course development is a very iterative process and takes time and patience.